-Blaby District Council has seen a change in the gender pay gap which is still in favour of males, but has reduced to 1.8%, since the 2021 report.
-This evidences a continuing improvement since 2019 as it has reduced significantly from 6.9% and suggests a more equal distribution of women across the Council than in previous years.
+Blaby District Council has seen a change in the gender pay gap, which is still in favour of males, but has reduced to 1.8%, since the 2021 report.
+This evidences a continuing improvement since 2019 as it has reduced significantly from 6.9% which moves us to a more neutral position in terms of the pay gaps.